Bun/ha-syslog-devtracker/README.md

 ### Wired devices

-While it is straightforward to detect devices coming online based on the DHCP requests, detecting when a device has gone offline is more complicated since this is not logged in any sense.
+While it is straightforward to detect devices coming online based on the DHCP requests, detecting when a wired device has gone offline is more complicated since this does not appear in the log messages.

-If you are interested in tracking wired devices, you should set a reasonable
+If you are interested in tracking wired devices, you should set a reasonable DHCP lease timeout so that devices that do not renew their lease within that period can be marked offline.

 ## TODO